feng-zh/classfinder/README.md

 - List all duplicated class names to eliminate incorrect class loading issue;
 - Find class full name based on specified Simple class name or name with wild card character;
 - List some class with specified constant string;
+- List classes that using other class, method or field;

 The `classfinder` library/tool is helping Java developer to find class easily inside or outside JVM without source code provided.
 This manual is mainly to introduce the core function for this tool running as standalone application from command line.